DONGRYEOLLEE1/DONGRYEOLLEE1.github.io/_posts/2024-03-29-lora_new_features2.md

 v0.10.0: Fine-tune larger QLoRA models with DeepSpeed and FSDP, layer replication, enhance DoRA

+### Deprecations

+- `prepare_model_for_int8_training` 사용 불가 -> `prepare_model_for_kbit_training` 대체

+### Improving DoRA

+> Last release, we added the option to enable DoRA in PEFT by simply adding use_dora=True to your LoraConfig.
+However, this only worked for non-quantized linear layers.
+With this PEFT release, we now also support Conv2d layers, as well as linear layers quantized with bitsandbytes.

+- quantized layer에서도 적용 가능하며 Convolution layer도 지원

 ### layer replication

 > First time contributor @siddartha-RE added support for layer replication with LoRA.
 This allows you to duplicate layers of a model and apply LoRA adapters to them.
 Since the base weights are shared, this costs only very little extra memory, but can lead to a nice improvement of model performance.
 Find out more in our docs.